-CV writing is an important first step to making a successful career transition in a college.
-If the time has come for you to transition from your current role as a college instructor to move into a college dean position, you have some great options to showcase your experience when writing your CV.
+CV writing is an important first step to making a successful career transition within a college faculty.
+If the time has come for you to transition from your current role as a college instructor to move into a college dean position, you have options to showcase your experience when writing your curriculum vitae (CV).

 What curriculum vitae or resume format will you be using?
 A functional or chronological format?

-The chronological CV and the functional CV are both excellent ways for you to display your abilities in your application materials.
-Though the chronological style is quite traditional, a functional resume can be a great tool for professional higher education instructors hoping to showcase the skills they have gained over a short period, or through unique experiences that don’t easily mesh with the chronological format.
+The chronological CV and the functional CV are excellent ways to display your abilities in your application materials.
+Though the chronological style is quite traditional, a functional resume can be a great tool for professional higher education instructors hoping to showcase the skills they have gained over a short period or through unique experiences that don’t easily mesh with the chronological format.

 Form Follows Function

-Your functional resume uses the skills and abilities you’ve developed as an instructor to tell your story and make the best case for your candidacy.
-Your relevant education accomplishments and details are usually grouped together under a particular heading relevant to the content which indicates the field of expertise.
+A functional CV uses the skills and abilities you’ve developed as an instructor to tell your story and make the best case for your candidacy.
+Relevant education accomplishments and details are usually grouped under a particular heading related to the content, which indicates the field of expertise.
 If your story as an educator doesn’t follow a linear path, a functional resume is an excellent way to group your experiences to present them to a hiring committee.

 Time Is On Your Side

-If your story follows a more linear path, a chronological resume may be your best bet.
+If your story follows a more linear path, a chronological CV will be your best bet.
 If you have moved from point A to point B to point C in both time and career development, this is a great tool to showcase your professional development over time.

-A chronological CV/resume is often a highly practical choice for candidates hoping to move from an instructor position to a role as a dean since this CV format allows you to showcase a list of accomplishments, educational attainment, and work history for the benefit of your potential employer.
+A chronological curriculum vitae (CV)/resume is often a practical choice for candidates hoping to move from an instructor position to a role as a dean since this CV format allows you to showcase a list of accomplishments, educational attainment, and work history for the benefit of your potential employer.

-It’s important to begin your CV with a stellar CV or resume summary or profile, as it will allow you to give potential employers a clear snapshot.
+It’s important to begin your curriculum vitae with a stellar summary or profile, as it will allow you to give potential employers a clear snapshot.

-Effective CV writing will require you to write a CV profile that is targeted correctly.
-This profile or summary will show ways in which your knowledge and expertise can effectively benefit your department, division, or college’s students, faculty, and support staff if you become a dean.
-Your career objective can also help you to explain why you are the best candidate for the position of the college dean.
+Effective CV writing will require you to write a profile that is targeted correctly to the position you are seeking.
+This profile or summary will show how your knowledge and expertise can effectively benefit your department, division, college students, faculty, and support staff if you become a dean.
+Your career objective can also help you explain why you are the best candidate for the college dean position.

 Move On Up

-As a college instructor looking to become a dean, it’s crucial that you display familiarity with a range of competencies.
-Start with the instructor focused curriculum vitae you wrote to apply for the current role you hold.
+As a college instructor looking to become a dean, you must display familiarity with various competencies.
+Start with the instructor-focused curriculum vitae you wrote to apply for the current role you hold.

 From your current CV curriculum vitae, you need to tailor it to communicate the skills, accomplishments, and value you can bring to the position of Dean.

-Here are some qualifications that you should be sure to showcase in your CV:
+Here are qualifications you should showcase in your CV:

 You Know Your Students

 An excellent Dean has a solid understanding of the students they serve.
-When CV writing, you’ll want to demonstrate your awareness of the diverse range of academic backgrounds your students possess, as well as the cultural and socio-economic conditions that are present in the population at your institution.
+When CV writing, you’ll want to demonstrate your awareness of the diverse range of academic backgrounds your students possess and the cultural and socio-economic conditions present in the population at your institution.

-As a college dean, you’ll need to possess an exceptional proficiency to introduce and propagate relevant academic policies within the education system.
-You’ll need to be able to use your understanding of students and their needs to craft institutional policies with the help of the main campus stakeholders.
+As a college dean, you’ll need to possess exceptional proficiency to introduce and propagate relevant academic policies within the education system.
+You’ll need to use your understanding of students and their needs to craft institutional policies with the main campus stakeholders’ help.